e-CzasPL/TimeReceiver225kHz/README.md

 <li>In the "/doc" folder you will find documentation (in Polish) describing how to encode and receive a time frame.
 <li>In the "/Eagle" folder you can find design of the receiver in Autodesk Eagle format.
 <li>In the "/KiCAD" folder you can find design of the receiver in in KiCAD format.
-<li>In the "/Firmware" folder you can find firmware for DSPIC33FJ128GP804 processor.
+<li>In the "/Firmware" folder you can find firmware for DSPIC33FJ128GP804 processor in HEX format.

 </ul>